-Here are all the facts and statistics you need to know about Circuit Paul Ricard ahead of the 2021 French Grand Prix!
+Circuit Paul Ricard returned to the F1 calendar in 2018 having last hosted the French Grand Prix 1990.
+Here are all the facts and statistics you need to know ahead of the French Grand Prix!

-There have been sixteen French Grands Prix held at Circuit Paul Ricard since the first event at the track in 1971.
-During that time, eleven different drivers have won a race here.
+There have been seventeen French Grands Prix held at Circuit Paul Ricard since the first event at the track in 1971.
+During that time, twelve different drivers have won a race here.

 Tyrrell, Lotus, Renault, Williams, McLaren and Mercedes are the six teams who have taken 1-2 finishes at Circuit Paul Ricard.
 No team has taken more than a single 1-2 finish at the track.

 Nigel Mansell, Alain Prost and Lewis Hamilton have taken back-to-back wins at Circuit Paul Ricard.
 Mansell did it first, taking consecutive wins in 1986 and 1987.
-Prost has the record for the most consecutive wins here, having taken three in a row between 1988 and 1990, while Hamilton is on a streak of two wins, having won both races at the track since F1’s return in 2018.
+Prost has the record for the most consecutive wins here, having taken three in a row between 1988 and 1990, while Hamilton won the first two French Grands Prix following the event’s return in 2018 and 2019.

 Renault, Williams, McLaren and Mercedes are the teams who’ve won back-to-back races at the circuit.
 No team has won more than two races in a row at the track.